This Supermodel Says Watching the News Keeps Her Emotionally Healthy

 What I put in my baths: Evening baths are really important to me.
 I have one pretty much every day of my life, just before I go to bed.
 I always use a Jo Malone bath oil.
 She’s got some unbelievable smells.
 My favorite one is called Nectarine Blossom.
 It smells beautifully — very girly, and it relaxes me.

 How I like to sweat: I don’t do any regulated exercise, but I’m very active.
 On the weekends I go for long hikes with my dogs.
 I try and stretch every day.
-I do the occasional yoga or pilates class, but mostly it’s just self-exercise at home.
+I do the occasional yoga or Pilates class, but mostly it’s just self-exercise at home.
 I might do some stomach exercises or some bottom or arm exercises, but because I trained for a dancer when I was young, I sort of know all the exercises.
 I find it very hard for my schedule to regularly go anywhere else.
 It works very well for me.

 What wellness means to me: It means being as healthy as you can in your lifestyle and as healthy as you can emotionally.
 You need to balance both.
 Of course it’s important to eat well and exercise.
 It’s also really important to look after yourself emotionally.
 People often ask me how you can look good as you age, and for me it’s a couple of things.
 You need to look after your skin, that’s important.
 I feel very blessed because I’ve worked with the Estée Lauder companies for 22 years, so I have great products.
 You also have to look after your health.
 You can’t look good if you’re not healthy, and diet plays a big part.
 You can’t smoke and have too much alcohol.
 We all get hard knocks in life, but it’s important to stay positive and stay engaged, and not be angry.
 Anger doesn’t seem to go hand in hand with wellness.